d-vf/LSSP-crypto-communities/README.md

 approx 60000, that with 1  422.78 seconds per request would need more than 1 week to get all.

 E.g
+* Navigating to page 1 of https://bitcointalk.org/index.php?topic=20333.0
+(...)
+* Navigating to page 44 of https://bitcointalk.org/index.php?topic=20333.0

-Processed 7794 posts from https://bitcointalk.org/index.php?topic=20333.0 in 422.78 seconds.
+* Processed 7794 posts from https://bitcointalk.org/index.php?topic=20333.0 in 422.78 seconds.
-Processed 10 posts from https://bitcointalk.org/index.php?topic=1649348.0 in 1.84 seconds.
+* Processed 10 posts from https://bitcointalk.org/index.php?topic=1649348.0 in 1.84 seconds.

 * breaking list and running in //